-After completing an application form and providing the necessary financial statements, your Elders Trading Account account will be opened.
-You’ll be free to start making purchases up to your approved credit limit, with each purchase detailed on your monthly account statement.
+After completing an application form and providing the necessary financial statements, your Elders Trading Account will be opened.
+You can then start making purchases up to your approved credit limit, with each purchase detailed on your monthly account statement.

-Your Elders Trading Account can be easily viewed online through Online Client Services, allowing you to stay informed and in control whenever you and your business team need insights.
+Your Elders Trading Account can be easily viewed online through Elders Online, allowing you to stay informed and in control whenever you and your business team need insights.